seed-run/homepage/_docs/working-with-pull-requests.md

 [Contact us](mailto:{{ site.email }}) if you'd like to use it for Bitbucket or GitLab.

-An important thing to note here is that the pull requests submitted to any branch that is not being tracked in Seed will not be built.
-This is because Seed uses the environment variables and secrets of the upstream stage to build the pull request.

-> Pull requests submitted to branches that are not being tracked are ignored

-Let's look at this in a bit more detail.

 ### Enable Auto-Deploy Pull Requests

 By default, auto-deploying PRs are disabled.
 You can enable them by heading to your app, clicking **Settings**, and then hitting **Enable Auto-Deploy PRs**.

 ![Enable auto deploy pull requests](/assets/docs/working-with-pull-requests/enable-auto-deploy-pr.png)

+Here you can specify a stage to copy the environment variables and other settings from.
+For example, your `dev` stage might be configured with environment variables for your app and with a set of IAM credentials specific for dev deployments.
+By selecting the `dev` stage, any stage that is automatically created for a new branch will copy the settings from the `dev` stage.

+Seed will copy the following settings (if available) from the selected stage:

+- IAM settings
+- Post-deploy phase
+- Notification settings
+- Environment variables

-You also have the option here to remove the stage and the deployed resources once the PR is closed.
+You also have the option here to remove the PR stage and the deployed resources once the PR is closed.

 ![Auto-deploy pull request options](/assets/docs/working-with-pull-requests/auto-deploy-pr-options.png)

-By default, Seed does not remove the stage and the deployed resources created as a part of the PR.
-But if the above option is enabled then Seed will automatically clean up all the resources that were created as a part of the pull request.

 Next, let's work through the PR workflow.